Unemploymentclaims.org is a privately owned website that is not owned or operated by any government agency.

 Filing a Claim

-You can also file a claim over the phone.
-You may call 601-855-3133 or 1-888-844-3577.
+You can file a UI claim online or over the phone.

 Emergency Unemployment Compensation